Talk to us?

 Dental Materials Answer: 2

-The maximum allowable level of mercury in the blood is specifically mentioned as 3 µg/L in the provided text.
+The maximum allowable level of mercury in the blood is 3 µg/L according to the given text.

 Dental Materials Answer: 3